msc2020/autoenconder_studies/README.md

 - Jupyter Notebook: <a href="Clustering using Autoencoder and t-SNE.ipynb">click here</a>.

 - Summary of Jupyter Notebook:
-  - Initial sets and check GPU
+  - Initial setups and check GPU
   - Dataset
   - Training Autoencoders
-  - Leaning curves
+  - Learning curves
   - Reconstructions with autoencoders
   - Dimensionality reduction
   - Next steps